postageapp/postageapp-nodejs/README.md

 In your `node_modules` directory type
 <pre><code>git clone git@github.com:postageapp/postageapp-nodejs.git postage</code></pre>

-Usage
+Sending a Message
 -----
 When you require the library, make sure to specify your API key:

     var postageapp = require('postageapp')('YOUR API KEY HERE');

 After that, you should be good to go.
-Load the module in your app and call the `apiCall` function.
+Load the module in your app and call the `sendMessage` function.
 Here is a sample of how to use it:

     var postageapp = require('postageapp')('YOUR API KEY HERE');
-    postageapp.apiCall(recipients, content, subject, from, variables);
+    postageapp.sendMessage(options);

+The `options` parameter on the `sendMessage()` function is a hash that contains all of the arguments that you will be using in your API call.
+Here is an example API call:

+		var options = {
+    	recipients: "email@address.com",

+			subject: "Subject Line",
+      from: "sender@example.org",

+    	content: {
+	    	'text/html': '<strong>Sample bold content.</strong>',
+	    	'text/plain': 'Plain text goes here'
+	    }
+    }

+You can use any of the arguments available to [send_message.json](http://help.postageapp.com/kb/api/send_message) when creating this hash.

 Recipients can be passed along as a single string or as an array.

-    recipients = "email@address.com";
+    recipients: "email@address.com";
-    recipients = ["email1@address.com", "email2@address.com"];
+    recipients: ["email1@address.com", "email2@address.com"];

 If you wish to set Message Variables for each individual recipient, you just have to pass an array for each recipient.

-    recipients = {
+    recipients: {
 	    "email@example.com": {
 		    'variable': 'Value'
 	    },
 	    "email2@example.com": {
 		    'variable': 'Another Value'
 	    }
 		};

 Content will accept an array for HTML and plain text content.
-If it is a string, it will assume that you are naming a template.

-    content = {
+    content: {
     	'text/html': '<strong>Sample bold content.</strong>',
     	'text/plain': 'Plain text goes here'
     };
-    content = 'TEMPLATE_NAME';

 Subject and from can be simple strings.

-    subject = 'Subject Title';
+    subject: 'Subject Line';
-    from = 'sender@example.org';
+    from: 'sender@example.org';

-If you are using a template name with defined subject and from values, just set these to null.

-	subject = null;
-	from = null;

-Message Variables needs to have an array passed into it with the variable names and values.
+Message Variables needs to have an array passed into it with the global variable names and values.

-    variables = {
+    variables: {
     	'variable': 'Variable value',
     	'variable2': 'Another variable'
     };